TheNoshman/DaysAway/readme.md

 ## 🔭 Overview

-Welcome to AwayDays, a new native mobile application to help you select a day out using public transport.
+Welcome to DaysAway, a new native mobile application to help you select a day out using public transport.
 Simply choose your preferred departing station from a list based on your location, your maximum travel time and the algorithm will take care of the rest for you.

 **Current features include:**